Protect your loved ones. Download the NHS Covid-19 app

 The NHS COVID-19 app, available to download and is the fastest way to see if you're at risk from coronavirus.
 The faster you know, the quicker you can alert and protect your loved ones and community, helping to stop the spread of coronavirus.

 It allows people to:

-- Book a Coronavirus test
+- Test - Book a test and get your result

 NHS COVID-19 app - download it today (British Sign Language)

 Every person who downloads the NHS COVID-19 app will be helping in the fight against coronavirus (COVID-19).
 The app will help the NHS understand where and how quickly the virus is spreading, so we can respond quickly and effectively.
 The app helps the NHS track the virus, not individuals.
 The app is used to notify users if they come into contact with someone who later tests positive for coronavirus.
 The app also allows people to report symptoms, order a coronavirus test, and check into venues by scanning a QR code.

 The app does all this while protecting users' anonymity.
 Nobody, including the government, will know who or where a particular user is.

 The app is designed for use on smartphones only, not tablets.
 This is because for contact tracing to be effective, it needs to be on a device that you carry with you most of the time.